sparshsah/foggy-demo/demo/phys/why-gravity-is-not-quantum.md

-It's just too different from the other three interactions (EM, Strong, and Weak).
+Sorry, but it's just too different from the other three interactions (EM, Strong, and Weak).

 0. The Higgs field endows fundamental particles with rest mass.
    And rest mass contributes to gravitational charge.